felixlu/awesome-stars/topics.md

 ## awesome-list

+- [0xNyk/awesome-hermes-agent](https://github.com/0xNyk/awesome-hermes-agent) - A curated list of awesome skills, tools, integrations, and resources for Hermes Agent by Nous Research
 - [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
 5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞
 - [latentcat/latentbox](https://github.com/latentcat/latentbox) - A collection of awesome-lists for AI, creativity and art.
 AI、创意和艺术领域的精选合集。https://latentbox.com
 - [wsvincent/awesome-django](https://github.com/wsvincent/awesome-django) - A curated list of awesome things related to Django